desihub/fastspecfit/doc/vacs.rst

    the ``MODELS`` FITS extension (see the :ref:`fastspec data model<fastspec datamodel>` page for a description of this FITS extension).

-   In addition, for the :ref:`Fuji<fuji vac>` and :ref:`Guadalupe<guadalupe vac>` VACs we also provide a super-merged catalog which combines the fitting results from all the individuals surveys and programs into a single file.)

 .. _`sample selection`:

 Sample Selection